joesmullen/food-pyramid/README.md

 really enjoyed using JavaScript's template literals to incorporate variables into strings, as well as using the ternary operator more instead of simple if/else statements.

-I received a grade of 85% for this assignment.
-I did all of the extra credit options as well, but I don't think I got graded for them because I didn't know they had to be uploaded separately. 🙃
+I received a grade of **85%** for this assignment, which was worth 5% of the overall module.
+I did all of the extra credit options as well, which were worth an additional 5%, but I don't think I got graded for them because I didn't know they had to be uploaded separately. 🙃

 # 📄 licence